gabyarte/heart-attack-cost-reduction/README.md

 * Reduce the costs associated to heart attacks in the national healthcare system by a 20%

 ## Data mining goals
+* Recognize patterns on the health habits of people
+    * Behavioral patterns
+    * Behavioral + health consequences patterns
+* Predict if a person is going to follow the plan or not (we don't data for this right now)